deboneil07/db-shell/README.md

 # db-shell

-LEARN HOW TO MAKE A WORKING SHELL.
+LEARNING HOW TO MAKE A SHELL IN PURE C

 use gcc or cmake to compile